IBM/automate-deployments-on-openshift/README.md

     Files|Kind|Description
     --|--|--
     **ArgoCD/application.yaml**|Argo CD Application| This is the Argo CD application definition.

-* The `scripts/setup-CI.sh` and `scripts/delete-CI.sh` scripts are used to setup and delete the CI environment.

 * The `scripts/setup-GitOps.sh` and `scripts/delete-GitOps.sh` scripts are used to setup and delete the Application and its deployment configs on the cluster using the Argo CD Application CRD.